ThibaultDieudonne/RiotMatchmaking/README.md

 3) Comparating values

-For both our parameters we compute the standard deviation for the B(b) values stored (riot_sd and model_sd for both winning and losing players).
+For both our parameters we compute the standard deviation for the B(b) values stored (riot_sd and model_sd for both good/bad performing players).

 It is important to check if the whole games are imbalanced because it would produce biased results for team making analysis.

-We expect riot_sd and model_sd values to be the same, because separating winning and losing players shouldn't have a strong impact on game result.
+We expect riot_sd and model_sd values to be the same, because separating good and bad performing players shouldn't have a strong impact on game result.

 Then, we compare standard deviations for balance_value(G) values (riot_balance and model_balance).
 It is also important, because some games could be rigged in the opposite way as expected to compensate for the average values.